Pat Lally (politician): Early years

-Glasgow Council
+City of Glasgow Corporation/City of Glasgow District Council/Glasgow City Council (1966–1999)

 Lally was involved in local government politics from 1966 to 1999.
 Although he was suspended from Labour's candidates list in 1977 in a housing allocation row, he returned to the City Chambers in 1980.
-He was council leader of Glasgow City District Council in the early 1990s and became Lord Provost of the new Glasgow City Council in 1995, serving until 1999.
+He was council leader of Glasgow City District Council in the early 1990s and became Lord Provost of the new Glasgow City Council in 1996 following local government reorganisation in Scotland, serving until 1999.
 During this time he did much to promote Glasgow on the national and international stage.
 He was credited as the driving force behind civic successes such as the 1988 Glasgow Garden Festival, Glasgow becoming European City of Culture in 1990, and European City of Architecture in 1999.
 He also played an important role in the creation of the Glasgow Royal Concert Hall, which is sometimes dubbed 'Lally's Palais'.

 In 1997 he and Alex Mosson were suspended by the Labour party in a "votes for trips" scandal.
 Both took the party to the Court of Session and had the suspension revoked.
 Lally retired from local government in 1999, with one of his last public duties as Lord Provost being the opening of the Buchanan Galleries shopping mall which had been an integral part of the Concert Hall scheme he had presided over in the late 1980s.

 Pat Lally is nicknamed 'Lazarus', as a result of his numerous political comebacks.